SapienzaNLP/sava/adaptation/README.md

                         The cache directory to save the pretrained models.
   --seed SEED           The random seed.
   --copy_special_tokens
-                        [clp, clp_plus] Whether to copy the special tokens' embeddings from the source model to the target model.
+                        [clp, clp_plus] Whether to copy the special tokens embeddings from the source model to the target model.
   --output_dir OUTPUT_DIR
                         The output directory to save the target model and tokenizer.